Skip to content

 Compounded semaglutideEffectively unavailableโ€”โ€”Post-FDA crackdown, May 2026

-The compounded-semaglutide market โ€” the $99-to-$199 gray-market alternative that powered telehealth growth from 2022 to 2024 โ€” is effectively dead.
-FDA removed semaglutide from the shortage list in February 2025, the legal cover for mass compounding evaporated through the year, and the May 2026 enforcement posture has shut down most large-scale compounders.
+The compounded-semaglutide market โ€” the $99-to-$199 gray-market alternative that powered telehealth growth from 2022 to 2024 โ€” is largely finished.
+FDA removed semaglutide from the shortage list in February 2025, the legal cover for mass compounding evaporated over the year, and the May 2026 enforcement posture has shut down most large-scale compounders.
 More on how the US access landscape shifted.

 Two dates matter for pricing this year.
 July 1, 2026 is when the Medicare GLP-1 Bridge program opens: roughly 67 million Part D beneficiaries become eligible for Wegovy or Zepbound at a $50/month copay, assuming they meet clinical criteria (BMI 30+, or 27+ with comorbidity).
 And the Foundayo launch continues to put structural pressure on injection prices โ€” when a $149 oral pill sits on the shelf next to a $1,349 injection, the injection's pricing power erodes whether or not the two molecules perform identically.